gibbok/dijit-select-optgroup/README.md

 ### How do I run the example?
 - First install all dependencies folder using: `npm install`.
-- Now runs your local server: `gulp connect`.
+- Now run your local server: `gulp connect`.
-- Run the example: `gulp example`.
+- Open the example: `gulp example`.

 ---
 ### API